stochastic-sisyphus/research/verification-reversal.md

 The organization loses not merely the time to verify but the ability.
 Epistemic debt accumulates even when surface metrics remain positive, especially when surface metrics remain positive, because positive metrics reduce the perceived urgency of verification.

+### 7.4 A Stylized Audit-Shock Dynamic (Debt → Crisis)

+To make the Minsky-style forcing event explicit, model an exogenous *audit shock* that calls epistemic debt.

+Let:

+- θ be verification capacity.
+- Dₑ be epistemic debt stock.
+- π be crisis probability.

+**Debt accumulation (quiet phase):**

+- dDₑ/dt = φ(Y, θ) with ∂φ/∂Y > 0 and ∂φ/∂θ < 0.

+**Audit shock arrival:**

+- With hazard rate h(Dₑ) increasing in Dₑ.
+- Conditional on shock, loss magnitude is increasing in Dₑ and decreasing in θ.

+**Reduced-form crisis risk:**

+- π = Π(Dₑ/θ) with Π′ > 0.

+> *Phase diagram intuition*: high θ can sustain higher throughput before crisis risk spikes; low θ turns incremental output into a rapid increase in Dₑ/θ, pushing the system into the high-π region.
+>

+*Interpretation*: “stability” (high measured Y) is itself a state variable that can increase Dₑ and thus the hazard of the forcing event.

 ### 7.3 Synthetic Productivity as Non-Renewable Resource

-*Interpretation*: If successive model generations are trained on synthetic data produced by predecessors, the system consumes the epistemic capital accumulated in the historical corpus of human-generated, verified information.
-Model collapse studies show that training on synthetic data leads to distribution shift where models forget tail events and over-index on probable outputs.
-In “replace” scenarios where human data is entirely replaced by synthetic data, performance degrades exponentially.
-This suggests current productivity gains depend on unreplaced stocks of verified human knowledge, a finite resource under active depletion.
+*Interpretation*: If successive model generations are trained on model-generated (synthetic) data, the system consumes the epistemic capital accumulated in the historical corpus of human-generated, verified information.
+Shumailov et al. (2024) show that indiscriminate recursive training on model-generated content induces “model collapse,” with low-probability tails disappearing and learned behavior converging toward degenerate distributions over generations.

+This makes the macro-claim precise: apparent productivity gains can draw down a finite epistemic stock, even while throughput metrics remain positive.

 ---